konradkozubek/optrsa/README.md

 # optrsa
-Early version of a Python project for optimization of packing fraction of two-dimensional Random Sequential Adsorption (RSA) packings by choosing particle shapes consisting of unions of disks.
+A Python project for optimization of packing fraction of Random Sequential Adsorption (RSA) packings by searching in spaces of particle shapes.
 Covariance Matrix Adaptation Evolution Strategy (CMA-ES) is used for optimization.